jxhnthan/john/_posts/2023-03-29-webscraping.markdown

 library(dplyr)
 ```

-Next, we will be setting the base website URL that R will scrape the data from
+Next, we will be setting the base website URL that R will scrape the data from:

 ```{r}
 base_url <- "https://news.google.com"